jim1999/JimFares.github.io/project1/README.md

 7. **Feature Engineering:** I created new features from existing ones to enhance the dataset's utility, making it more suitable for analysis.

-8. **Data Visualization:** I used data visualization techniques to gain insights into the data after the cleaning and transformation process.
+8. **Data Visualization:** I used data visualization techniques to gain insights into the data and identifiying possible outliers.

 ## Project Outcome